 7. The internship semester has a range of minimum 100 days of attendance.
 It begins in the middle of the 7th semester and lasts until the middle of the 8th semester.

 8. The Bachelor’s thesis immediately follows the internship semester.
 There is no need to attend modules during the thesis work, therefore, one can fully concentrate on the thesis and may possibly also complete it at another location without any problem.

 The total credits for this course is 240 ECTS

 Costs and Funding

-Ulm University of Applied Sciences charges no tuition for this undergraduate course.
+Ulm University of Applied Sciences charges no tuition for this master course.
 However, you’ll be required to pay a small enrolment fee of about 151.50 EUR per semester.